Four-year-old child dies after being hit by car in northeast Columbus - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — A child is dead and a woman is in critical condition after being hit by a car on the northeast side of Columbus Monday night.

 Columbus police said the crash happened at 6:54 p.m. at Valley Park Drive and Westerville Road when a 2001 Ford F-150 heading southbound on Westerville Road hit two pedestrians crossing the intersection at Valley Park Avenue.
-The crosswalk lights were activated at the time of the accident.‘Alarming’: Euclid police warn residents as reports of stolen checks increase
+The crosswalk lights were activated at the time of the accident.Local woman killed in hit-and-run crash in Nashville

 One of the victims, a four-year-old child was taken to Nationwide Children’s Hospital and was pronounced dead at 9:30 p.m.
 The woman was taken to Riverside Methodist Hospital.
 No update on her condition has been reported.